bradysalz/fpga-pin-trends/README.md

 └───manufacturer_X
 ```

+### Data Overview

 The `overview.toml` file contains the generational parameters of the product family.
-For now, it's only a few items:
+The base set of information is:

 1. `node`: the CMOS process node the family was fabricated on [assumes nanometer CMOS]
 2. `year`: the year the device family came out
-3. `parser`: which parser to use for this product family
+3. `parser`: the parser function to use for this product family
+4. `manufacturer`: the OEM who made this component
+5. `family`: the OEM's designated product family (if applicable)

 All of the pin out data comes from downloading (a huge number) of files from these two sites: